COVID-19 Updates: State of public health emergency declared.

 - Always keep your distance from any wildlife.
-If it appears that the deer won't run away as you approach, walk around the deer – giving it a lot of space – or back away and find another route to your destination.
+If it appears that the deer will not run away as you approach, walk around the deer – giving it a lot of space – or back away and find another route to your destination.

 - Never approach fawns that have been temporarily left alone by their mothers.
 Their mothers will return, and if they see that you are too close to the fawn, they may attack.

-What can I do about the deer on my property?
+What to do about the deer on your property

 - If a deer has found its way into your backyard, it can find its way out.
 Bring your children and pets into the house to minimize the stress on the visiting deer and wait for it to leave.